-The dysfunctional relationship between business and government is a key reason why the South African economy is in trouble.
-A solid business-government relationship is essential for faster growth and mass employment.
+Business and government have a dysfunctional relationship in South Africa – a key reason why the country’s economy is in trouble.
+A good business-government relationship is essential for faster growth and mass employment.